Developing Healthy Sleep Habits in Kids

 - Try to encourage them to shut off cell phones at night to keep friends from disrupting their, and your own, sleep.
 TVs, tablets and laptops have also been shown to keep people up later due to the blue light emitted, and should be turned off an hour or so before bed.

 - Teens often encounter a great deal of stress as they learn to manage a hectic schedule and social life.
-Discussing problems during the day, getting regular exercise, and encouraging them to develop healthy stress management abilities (yoga, deep breathing, journaling, calm music etc) can also help them rest easier at night.
+Discussing problems during the day, getting regular exercise, and encouraging them to develop healthy stress management abilities (deep breathing, journaling, etc) can also help them rest easier at night.

 - Adolescents experience significant growth spurts and often suffer from the accompanying growing pains.
 If they report not being able to fall asleep or discomfort, their mattress may not be providing the support their body requires.
 Even if a bed isn’t very old and still in decent shape, changes to weight, height and body shape can affect comfort.